On embedding of partially ordered sets in $(\beta\omega,\le_{RK})$: Embedding of the lattice

-As an easy consequence, we conclude that $\scc\omega$ endowed with the Rudin--Keisler order, and in fact with any relation between it and the Comfort order, is {\it universal} for partially ordered sets of a~certain class, i.e., contains isomorphic copies of every its elements.
+As an easy consequence, we establish that $\scc\omega$ endowed with the Rudin--Keisler order, and in fact with any relation between it and the Comfort order, is {\it universal} for partially ordered sets of a~certain class, i.e., contains isomorphic copies of all of its elements.

 Let us say that a~partially ordered set $(X,\le)$ has the {\it local cardinality}~$<\kappa$ iff, for all $x\in X$, the lower cone $\{y\in X:y\le x\}$ has the cardinality~$<\kappa$.
 The expressions like {\it local cardinality}~$\le\kappa$, or {\it locally finite}, etc., have the expected meaning.